FenilGalani07/FenilGalani07/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is FENIL GALANI and I'm a Cyber Security enthusiast.
-I'm from India, living in Rajkot and currently Studying At Atmiya University.
+Hello, my name is Fenil Galani, and I am a passionate Cyber Security enthusiast from India, currently residing in Rajkot.
+I am pursuing my studies at Atmiya University, where I am dedicated to acquiring a comprehensive understanding of cybersecurity principles, practices, and technologies.

+As a student, I am actively engaged in exploring various facets of cybersecurity, including network security, ethical hacking, and information security management.
+My academic journey has equipped me with a solid foundation in both theoretical knowledge and practical skills, enabling me to analyze and address complex security challenges in today’s digital landscape.

 ### Extras...